canaryhealth/pyramid_jitt/doc/manual.rst

 Channel ``inline``
 ------------------

-This channel comprises the templates that are delivered along with, i.e. they are inlined within, the base HTML page.
-As such, they are the set that need to be present immediately at initial page load and are not access-controlled, i.e. they are viewed as being publicly accessible.
+This channel comprises the templates that are delivered along with (i.e. are inlined within) the base HTML page.
+As such, they are the set that need to be present immediately at initial page load and are not access-controlled, i.e. they should be publicly accessible.

 Channel ``deferred``